Bixie/intellij-uikit/README.md

 ![Install plugin](/assets/install_plugin.png)

-* Use `Ctrl-J` in PHP storm to envoke the templates
+* Use `Ctrl-J` in PHP storm to envoke the templates.
+Make sure you are in a html/html_text/php/gsp/jsp code context.

 ![Use template](/assets/use_template.png)